quicwg/quicwg.github.io/index.md

 ## Upcoming Meetings

 Our next meeting is at [IETF 102 in Montreal](https://www.ietf.org/how/meetings/102/), with an interop during the [Hackathon](https://ietf.org/how/runningcode/hackathons/102-hackathon/).
+Our next [interim meeting](https://github.com/quicwg/wg-materials/blob/master/interim-18-09/agenda.md) is at [NetApp in New York](https://github.com/quicwg/wg-materials/blob/master/interim-18-09/arrangements.md) on September 19 and 20 with two days of interop preceding.

 ## Our Documents